PoliticalGraveyard.com

 Cline, Justin M. — of Owingsville, Bath County, Ky.
 Democrat.
 Alternate delegate to Democratic National Convention from Kentucky, 2008.
 Still living as of 2008.

 Cline, L. E. — also known as Gene Cline — of Olive Hill, Carter County, Ky.
 Democrat.
-Candidate in primary for clerk of the Kentucky court of appeals, 1975; member of Kentucky state house of representatives 96th District, 1982-83.
+Candidate for clerk of the Kentucky court of appeals, 1975; member of Kentucky state house of representatives 96th District, 1982-83.
 Still living as of 1983.

-Cline, Mildred — of Michigan.
+Cline, Mildred — of Wayne County, Mich.
 Prohibition candidate for Michigan state house of representatives from Wayne County 1st District, 1950.
 Female.
-Still living as of 1950.
+Presumed deceased.
+Burial location unknown.

-Cline, Randy See Charles Cline
+Cline, Randy See Charles R. Cline

 Cline, Robert D. — also known as Bob Cline — of Rowlesburg, Preston County, W.Va.
 Democrat.
 Chair of Preston County Democratic Party, 1969-70, 1975; candidate for West Virginia state senate 15th District, 1972, 1976.
 Still living as of 1976.

-Cline, T. Fred — of Irwin, Barton County, Mo.; Lamar, Barton County, Mo.
+Cline, T. Fred (b.
+1885) — of Irwin, Barton County, Mo.; Lamar, Barton County, Mo.
+Born near Dederick, Vernon County, Mo., May 20, 1885.
 Democrat.
-Democratic candidate for Missouri state house of representatives from Barton County, 1950, 1964 (primary).
-Still living as of 1964.
+Farmer; member of Missouri state house of representatives from Barton County, 1927-28, 1933-34, 1949-50; defeated, 1928, 1950, 1964.
+Burial location unknown.

 Cline, Toney E. (1907-1991) — of Baisden, Mingo County, W.Va.; Sutton, Braxton County, W.Va.
 Born in Baisden, Mingo County, W.Va., May 13, 1907.
 Democrat.
 Lawyer; member of West Virginia state house of delegates from Mingo County, 1943-50, 1953-54, 1957-58.
 Baptist.
 Member, Moose; Elks; Pi Gamma Mu; Phi Delta Phi.
 Died December 12, 1991 (age 84 years, 213 days).
 Burial location unknown.